 Making a New Multiple Choice Question

 Multiple Choice questions are our main question type.
-More Experiences use multiple-choice questions than any other type!
+More Experiences use multiple choice questions than any other question type!

-To add a single blank Multiple Choice question, click on the gray Question Tools box.
-In the pop-up, click the Add Blank Question button with aicon.
+Alternatively, you can click on the navy blue Question Tools box.
+In the pop-up, click the green Add Blank Question (+) button.

-If you want to add multiple blank questions at once, you can add any of the blank questions under the Write Your Own category to add a specific amount and type of blank questions.
+If you want to add multiple blank questions at once, you can use any of the blank trivia games under the Write Your Own category to add a specific amount and type of blank questions.

-To edit a Multiple-Choice, click the green Edit (pencil) button in the top right of the question text box.
+To edit a Multiple Choice question, click the green Edit (pencil) button in the top right of the question text box.

 You can also click the text of the question itself, where it says "(click here to edit)"